georgringer/news/Documentation/AdministratorManual/Templates/ViewHelpers/Index.rst

 	<f:fo>bar</f:fo>

-This would call the ViewHelper fo of the namespace **f** which stands for fluid.
+This would call the ViewHelper fo of the namespace **f** which stands for Fluid.
 If you want to use ViewHelpers from other extensions you need to add the namespace declaration at the beginning of the template.
 The namespace declaration for the news extension is: